-I stumbled across a recipe for peach vanilla bean jam over on Annie’s Eats at the early part of the summer.
+I stumbled across a recipe for peach vanilla bean jam over on Annie’s Eats in the early part of the summer.
 I bookmarked it immediately and have been dreaming about making it all summer long!
-Once I knew we were moving to North Carolina I got even more excited about being able to try out this recipe with real deal southern peaches.
+Once I knew we were moving to North Carolina I got even more excited about being able to try out this recipe with real-deal southern peaches.
 It is one of the things I was most looking forward to in our new home.

 We arrived on Aug.
 20 and peaches were in full force at the fruit markets here.
 But I know the fruit season is fleeting and I had no idea how long of a window I had to try this recipe out.
 So while our house was filled to the brim with boxes, I found a morning and forced myself to dig out the jelly jars and give this a whirl.

 Annie did traditional canning with her recipe but I have tweaked the ingredients and method to make this a freezer jam recipe.
 I haven’t tried traditional canning yet and that was one thing just “too much” in the middle of our move.
 Since I’m already familiar with freezer jams, it made this far less daunting to experiment.

 While this makes a very yummy toast topper, I highly recommend slathering it all over homemade biscuits.
 DANG they know how to make biscuits down here!
 I’ve had to forcibly avoid eating too many of them but they are just bakery heaven.